ZagreusIV/Filmflix-streaming/README.md

 # Filmflix-streaming
-Website to watch movies and shows using the TMDB and Vidstreaming APIs.
+A simple website to watch movies and shows using the TMDB and Vidstreaming APIs.